jverzani/SymPyCore.jl/docs/src/Tutorial/solvers.md

 !!! tip "Julia differences"

-    We paas in a symbolic matrix to `linsolve`
+    We paas in a symbolic matrix to `linsolve`.
+The variables are passed as a tuple or as, in this case, three variables, but not as a vector.
+(The `↓` conversion of a vector creates ``n\times 1` matrix, not a list, as is expected by the underlying function.)

 ```@repl Julia
 linsolve(Sym[ 1 1 1 1; 1 1 2 3], (x, y, z))